zuozhenggh/learning-library/data-management-library/goldengate/bigdata-new/deploy-gg-for-bd/deploy-gg-for-bd.md

 Oracle GoldenGate for Big Data’s real-time data streaming platform also allows customers to keep their big data reservoirs, or big data lakes, up to date with their production systems.

-Oracle GoldenGate 21.1 Microservices can be used to setup a replication environment by a mix of web page, shell scripts and Rest API interfaces.
-All labs will use shell scripts to facilitate the building of the environment, at the same time provide insight into how to use the web pages and AdminClient via a Windows or Linux command line

 ## Summary

 Oracle GoldenGate for Big Data offers high-performance, fault-tolerant, easy-to-use, and flexible real- time data streaming platform for big data environments.
 It easily extends customers’ real-time data